iesl/bibmogrify/README.md

 Extending
 ---------

-You can write your own Transformers.
-Just create objects implementing `Transformer[From, To]` and `NamedPlugin`, and place the resulting classes on the classpath.
-You can confirm that Bibmogrify picks up your plugins by checking the help message.
+You can write your own Transformers in Scala.
+Just create objects implementing `Transformer[From, To]` and `NamedPlugin`.

 For example, here's a simple filter plugin: